• Skip to primary navigation

 This is just one of those recipes that is so easy I feel ridiculous writing instructions for it.
 However, I have a few tips on how to make it last depending on when you plan to serve it, etc.

-• Cut up the rest of the elements of your salad and add to the bowl.
+2. Cut up the rest of the elements of your vegan ceviche and add to the bowl.
 If you are adding avocado, I do recommend adding it right before serving.

-• Add chopped cilantro if you’d like.
+3. Add chopped cilantro if you’d like.
 You can also just put it in a separate bowl and let everyone serve themselves, so if someone’s not a cilantro lover they can still eat the dish.
+Or use parsley which is what I usually do.
+Then I add cilantro to my bowl.

-• I recommend serving this immediately for the freshest veggies.
+7. I recommend serving this immediately for the freshest veggies.
 If you are not serving it right away, store the dressing separately, and toss right before serving.
 If the avocado is mixed in and you’re storing leftovers, place all the leftovers in a container and squeeze a little extra lime juice over the top, it will help prevent the avocado from browning.
 Refrigerate 1-3 days in an airtight container.
+This is best the first day though since delicate produce like cut cucumbers and tomatoes can get soggy after a while.

 More Vegan Recipes Perfect for a BBQ or Gathering